-These cookies won the Star-Telegram Christmas cookie contest awhile back–I think.
+These cookies won the Star-Telegram Christmas cookie contest awhile back.
 Or maybe it was second place.
 I’m not sure.
-Anyway, I printed the details and stuck it in my someday-I-want-to-try-this file.
+Anyway, I printed the details and stuck them in my someday-I-want-to-try-this file.

 When I heard our church needed cookies for the Christmas baskets we give to the older and less mobile members, I dug out this recipe.
 It was the perfect opportunity to experiment because I would have something to do with them besides stuff my own face.